Dollar Risk Boundary

 No. Max position size controls the number of contracts.
 Max risk per trade controls the estimated dollar risk of the setup.
 A small contract count can still carry too much risk if the stop is far away.

-TradeReign can monitor supported workflows for a user-defined max risk per trade rule and respond according to the user's configured behavior when estimated risk exceeds the limit.
+TradeReign can monitor supported workflows for user-defined max risk rules and respond according to the user's configured behavior when estimated trade risk, total open risk, or configured exposure limits are exceeded.

 Futures trading contains substantial risk and is not suitable for every investor.
 TradeReign is a trading-discipline and rule-enforcement application.
 It does not provide trading advice, trade signals, investment recommendations, or performance guarantees.